“Can we get English Premier League tickets?”

 And, most importantly, the football is still great and the fans just as intense.

-As a visitor to London, you can definitely get tickets to an English Premier League football game.
+Getting Premier League tickets for a tourist isn’t easy, unless of course you don’t have any budget constraints!
 If you’re willing to pay a lot, you can see a great team.
 If you don’t really care but just kinda wanna see a game, that’s also not a problem, and your flexibility will allow you to attend a lower popularity game, or even see lower league teams.